-Crack the code with the Kitronik LAB:bit, the all-in-one laboratory for delivering KS2 computing in the classroom (7 - 10-year-olds).
+Crack the code with the Kitronik LAB:bit, the all-in-one laboratory for delivering computer science in the classroom (7 - 10-year-olds).

 The board is absolutely packed with an impressive array of features and devices for easy delivery of fun and informative lessons.
 These include; a motor, ultrasonic distance sensor, 2 x large user-assignable tactile buttons (with indicator LEDs), a microphone, speaker (with volume control), 7 programmable ZIP LEDs(in an arc), A user-assignable potentiometer control, 2 x sets of traffic light LEDs, and LEDs arranged in a dice formation (that can also be used for displaying digits).